 Everyday, we build bridges in America that are designed to last 60 to 75 years.
-But most bridges look very much the same: plain, monotonous and sometimes overbearing.
-But consider this food for thought: each and every city has its own unique history – its own story.
+But most of these bridges look very much the same, sometimes overly imposing but plain at best.
+Consider, however, this food for thought: Each and every city has its own unique history – its own story.
 Why not add a piece of this story into your structures?

-This is exactly what we do at Creative Design Resolutions.
-We believe it’s hard to get the community excited about roadway and bridge projects, even if they benefit them along with the greater community.
-This is why incorporating aesthetics into bridges, highways, and pedestrian facilities is so important – because it reflects not only the history of the place, but also community vision and aspirations for the future.
+This is exactly what we do at Creative Design Resolutions (CDR).
+We know how challenging it can be to get the community excited about roadway and bridge projects even if they will be regularly and intimately interacting with these structures.
+This is why incorporating aesthetics into bridges, highways, and pedestrian facilities is so important – because it reflects not only the history of the place, but also on the community’s vision and aspirations for the future.

-We help you get rid of those large, imposing structures and get the community excited about your development projects using contextually relevant, high-quality aesthetics.
-Start writing a new chapter and inspire future generations by telling the visually engaging story of your community, city or state through transportation infrastructure design.
+We help you get rid of those large, monotonous structures and get the community engaged around your projects through the use of contextually relevant, high-quality aesthetics.
+This new chapter in transportation design history will inspire future generations by telling the story of your community, city or state (remove extra space) through visually engaging infrastructure design.

-Our mission is to inspire the communities across this nation by changing how they view, experience and interact with infrastructure.
-We have devoted each day of our lives to whispering those untold stories to the ears who care to learn about it … and when told in the language of aesthetics, most will listen whether or not they realize it!
+CDR’s mission is to inspire the communities across the nation by changing how they view, experience and interact with infrastructure.
+We have devoted our work to telling those untold stories to those who care to learn about it … and when told in the language of aesthetics, most will listen whether or not they realize it!

 The Founders Story

-Steven Weitzman is an American public artist and designer known for his figurative sculptures, murals, and aesthetic designs for highway and bridge infrastructure projects.
+Steven Weitzman is an American public artist and designer known for his figurative sculptures, public artwork, and aesthetic designs for roadway and bridge infrastructure projects.

-After teaching himself to sculpt and carve wood, Weitzman begin a career as a sculptor on an on-commission basis for local governments and civic groups across the United States.
-In 1998, Weitzman created Creative Design Resolutions (CDR) to focus solely on highway and transportation projects.
+After teaching himself to sculpt clay and carve wood, Weitzman began receiving commissions for his work from city governments and municipalities across the United States.
+In 1998, Weitzman created CDR to focus solely on highway and transportation projects.

 Believe it or not, this is our mission.

-To help cities across the nation tell their unique story by enhancing and beautifying their communities with aesthetics design for roadway and bridge projects.
+To help cities across the nation tell their unique story by enhancing and beautifying their communities’ roadway and bridge projects with aesthetic designs.

 Modularity matters & saves you money.

-CDR’s modular designs allow our clients to reconfigure multiple design patterns into an infinite number of combinations to create miles of unique designs that can be reused in different ways across multiple projects.
+CDR’s modular designs allow our clients to reconfigure a handful of patterns into endless combinations to create miles of unique designs that can be reused in different ways across multiple projects.

 Our Vision for the Future

-In addition to designing bridges, highways, pedestrian facilities and urban streetscapes that are safe and functional, we’re looking ahead.
+In addition to designing roadways, bridges, pedestrian facilities and corridor studies that are safe and functional, we’re looking ahead.
 Smart roads and cities are the future – that is why we are seeking partners to create energy-generating highways using Piezo electricity, Solar and Wind technologies.
 Smart infrastructure will help cities become more efficient, save money and even help save the environment.

 CDR specializes in aesthetic treatments and designs for bridges, highways and pedestrian facilities.
 For each highway or urban environment project or master plan, we develop context-sensitive design options that are appropriate for the specific project.